Gerardbulky/azure-therapia/README.md

 az login
 ```

-Right-click, copy the **URL** and **code** and paste in your web browser.
+Right-click, copy the **URL** and **code** and paste it in your web browser.
 This will log you into your Azure account from your terminal.

 ![URL and Code](images/url-and-code.png)